nikhildeshmukh454/-K-Nearest-Neighbors-KNN-algorithm-from-scratch-using-Python/README.md

 # -K-Nearest-Neighbors-KNN-algorithm-from-scratch-using-Python
-This project aims to provide a deep understanding of KNN's underlying mechanics, including data preprocessing, distance calculation, neighbor selection, and prediction.
+The objective of this project is to implement the K-Nearest Neighbors (KNN) algorithm from scratch using Python.
+KNN is a simple yet powerful supervised machine learning algorithm used for classification and regression tasks.
+This project aims to provide a deep understanding of KNN's underlying mechanics, including data preprocessing, distance calculation, neighbor selection, and prediction